Brett-Kennedy/FormulaFeatures/README.md

                 steel-plates-fault   classification                 1.000000                 1.000000     0.000000
 ```

-Some particularly noteworthy examples are:
+Some noteworthy examples are:
-- Japanese Vowels .57 to .68
+- Japanese Vowels improved from .57 to .68
-- gas-drift .74 to .83
+- gas-drift improved from .74 to .83
-- hill-valley .52 to .74
+- hill-valley improved from .52 to .74
-- climate-model-simulation-crashes .47 to .64
+- climate-model-simulation-crashes improved from .47 to .64
-- banknote-authentication .95 to .99
+- banknote-authentication improved from .95 to .99
-- page-blocks .66 to .81
+- page-blocks improved from .66 to .81